ArmandSyah/tsubasa-reddit-bot/README.md

     ```
     python run.py
     ```
     And now your bot should be running.
-If it is, then you should see this message
+If it is, then you should see a message similar to this:

     ```
     Authenticating